 The health and welfare Lasting Power of Attorney can only be used if you lack mental capacity to make healthcare or medical decisions yourself.

 Existing Enduring Powers of Attorney

 Any Enduring Power of Attorney, if validly executed and prepared before 1st October 2007, can still be used.
-However, Enduring Powers of Attorney only cover decisions in respect of your property and financial affairs.
-If you wish to give authority over your health or welfare decisions, you will need to make a separate health and welfare Lasting Power of Attorney.
+However, Enduring Powers of Attorney only cover your financial affairs and not any decisions relating to your health and welfare.